sorbet/sorbet/README.md

     In order to make adoption possible at scale, we cannot require every team or project to adopt Sorbet all at once.
 Sorbet needs to support teams adopting it at different paces.

+## Project Prerequisites

+### Ruby
+#### Sorbet tests the current major versions plus the 2 previous major
+versions (as on 6/22/2019: Ruby 2.6, 2.5, 2.4).

+###Operating Systems:
+#### Linux: Sorbet tests on Ubuntu 18 but expect it to work on
+almost everything using i686i.

+#### Mac OS: We test on OSX Mojave but we publish gems from Darwin
+version 14 (Yosemite) to 18 (Mojave) so we expect it to work on the older versions since it is a statically linked binary.

+#### Windows: We do not work on Windows so we do not have test
+experience on this platform.
+We welcome community help with this.

 ## Quickstart